Five foods to boost your heart health

 Why is diet important for heart health?

 Your diet plays a crucial role in keeping your heart strong and healthy.
 The right foods can help lower cholesterol, reduce blood pressure, and prevent inflammation – all key factors in reducing the risk of heart disease.
-Research confirms that certain foods provide the nutrients your heart needs to thrive [1].
+Research confirms that certain foods provide the nutrients your heart needs to thrive.

-Here are some foods that may support your heart health:
+Foods that may support your heart health

 1. Oily fish: Nature’s Omega-3 powerhouse

-Why it helps: Rich in omega-3 fatty acids, oily fish like salmon, mackerel, and sardines help reduce triglycerides, lower blood pressure, and decrease the risk of arrhythmias [2].
+Why it helps: Rich in omega-3 fatty acids, oily fish like salmon, mackerel, and sardines help reduce triglycerides, lower blood pressure, and decrease the risk of arrhythmias.

 How to include it: